erroronline1/caro/readme.md

 * User
     * can only see orders for own assigned organizational units
     * can export own timesheet
+    * can access timesheets only if weekly hours are defined
 * Group
     * can **NEVER** add records due to limited identification data
     * can place orders, but will be prompted to identify themself